- Primary Navigation

 ** We recommend that students bring £35-£38 per day to cover food, drinks and spending money.

-Travel insurance can be arranged by contacting Mind the Gap Year.
-They offer competitive & comprehensive insurance adaptable to each of the courses we offer.
+***Travel insurance can be arranged with Banner Travel Insurance; They offer competitive & comprehensive insurance adaptable to each of the courses we offer.
 Please ensure that your policy covers medical & repatriation expenses.

 AHA protects client moneys paid in advance by placing them in a Clients Trust Account as recommended by the tour regulations of the 1992 Consumer Protection Act.
 Monies are held in this segregated account (and thus not part of the audit of Art History Abroad) until the completion of a course.